flood-io/element/packages/docs/docs/guides/TestSettings.md

 ### incognito
 `false` | `true`  (Optional)   Controls whether each iteration should run within an Incognito window instead of a normal
   window.
 The Incognito session will be destroyed between each loop.

+### launchArgs
+`string[]` Additional arguments to pass to the browser instance.
+The list of Chromium flags can be found [here](https://peter.sh/experiments/chromium-command-line-switches/)

 ### loopCount
 `number`  (Optional)   Number of times to run this test.